biopragmatics/oquat/docs/invalids/prefix/hp.md

 ## `hp`: Human Phenotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `hp`.
+Identifiers for this prefix are given incorrectly in `hp`.
+See the [GitHub repository](https://github.com/obophenotype/human-phenotype-ontology).

 | external_xref            |   usages_count | usages                                                                                                                                                                                                                                                   |
 |--------------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|